noplacenoaddress/RNMnetwork/Part 1 - The worldwide neural control network/2 - machine.md

-# The Illuminati Machine
+# The remote neural monitor wave Machine

 ![Bjork analogue televion](../Images/bjork-tv.png)

 In the last chapter we speak about the target machine, a virtual system under which many clients, conscious or not, are organized in a pyramid structure.
 But what is exactly the machine, or **M** [[1]](https://en.wikipedia.org/wiki/M_(James_Bond))?
 First of all there is practically no public document speaking about, so it's like a secret or something similar, many people know about it, someone can technically explain it, but no one write about.
 Why?
-I really don't know the real reason and i strongly believe in the **open source model** [[2]](https://en.wikipedia.org/wiki/Open-source_model) and i will try here to explain what I've understand about with some background and knowledge about computer science, telecommunication, neuroscience and ham radio.
+I really don't know the real reason and i strongly believe in the **open source model** [[2]](https://en.wikipedia.org/wiki/Open-source_model) and i will try here to explain what I've understand about with some background knowledge about computer science, telecommunication, neuroscience and ham radio.

 In 1988 the Iceland artist **Björk Guðmundsdóttir** [[3]](https://en.wikipedia.org/wiki/Bj%C3%B6rk) speak about the **analog television** [[4]](https://en.wikipedia.org/wiki/Analog_television) with a fascinated voice  Here is part of her logic-defying monologue: